zooko/smalloc/README.md

    The story sketched out above about user code allocating small allocations on one thread and then handing them out to other threads to access is an example of how user code behavior could trigger a performance degradation in `smalloc`.
-There is one other such scenario I can think of: there are only 64 allocation areas, so if the user code has more than 64 threads that perform allocation, then some of them will have to share an area.
-If two threads that are sharing an area were then to allocate multiple small allocations simultaneously, those allocations would then share cache lines.
-This could lead, again, to false-sharing.

-   On the bright side, I can't think of any *other* "worst case scenarios" for `smalloc` beyond these two.
+   On the bright side, I can't think of any *other* "worst case scenarios" for `smalloc` beyond that one.
 In particular, `smalloc` never has to "rebalance" or re-arrange its data structures, or do any "deferred accounting" like some other memory managers do, which nicely eliminates some sources of intermittent performance